Troubleshooting

 Show water, air, and moisture control as a visible setup.

-info Where this fits in the hatch:
+timeline Where this fits

 The hatch is messy, chicks are slow to dry, and the result needs a calm review instead of a quick blame.

-Quick Answer
+bolt Quick Answer

 Sticky chicks usually point to hatch conditions that need review, especially humidity, ventilation, egg handling, or timing.
 Do not treat one sticky chick as proof by itself; compare the whole hatch pattern first.
+Sticky residue is usually caused by excess humidity (above 45% RH) during Days 1–17 or poor ventilation, preventing proper moisture loss.

 What matters most